 Before answering the question about being fired for taking pregnancy leave, let’s first consider what rights to pregnancy and parental leave a woman has.

-Pursuant to Part XIV of the Ontario Employment Standards Act, 2000 ("the ESA") a female employee, working in Ontario, who becomes pregnant has the right to take up to 17 weeks of pregnancy leave, and both parents, once the child is born or adopted, have the right to take up to 35 weeks of parental leave.
+Pursuant to Part XIV of the Ontario Employment Standards Act, 2000 ("the ESA") a female employee, working in Ontario, who becomes pregnant has the right to take up to 17 weeks of "pregnancy" leave.
+The entitlement to parental leave is 61 weeks for employees who take pregnancy leave, and 63 weeks otherwise for parents (including those who do not give birth) who do not.
 There are of course some conditions on when employees are eligible to take such leaves, and the law imposes some obligations on employees, (e.g. a requirement to provide a doctor’s note confirming the employee’s due date – if asked – s.
 46(4)(b)), but in general those are employees’ rights to take leave.

 The right to take pregnancy leave and parental leave is protected by the ESA.
 Section 74(1)(a)(iv) of the ESA provides that:

 No employer or person acting on behalf of an employer shall intimidate, dismiss or otherwise penalize an employee or threaten to do so because the employee exercises or attempts to exercise a right under this Act.

 If an [Ontario Ministry of Labour] employment standards officer finds a contravention of [amongst other things, the right mentioned above] with respect to an employee, the officer may order that the employee be compensated for any loss he or she incurred as a result of the contravention or that he or she be reinstated or that he or she be both compensated and reinstated.

 Section 74(2) of the ESA assists the employee by providing that:

 Subject to [certain provisions,] in any proceeding under this Act, the burden of proof that an employer did not contravene a provision set out in this section lies upon the employer.